DurvalPCN/petrinet-store-model/README.md

 The tool features incremental syntax checking and code generation, which take place while a net is being constructed.
 A fast simulator efficiently handles untimed and timed nets.
 Full and partial state spaces can be generated and analyzed, and a standard state space report contains information, such as boundedness properties and liveness properties.

-CPN Tools is available for Windows, Linux and Mac OS X. If you use Linux/Mac OS X, we recommend you to download the latest stable Windows version of CPN Tools and run it using a virtual machine, since to these operating systems there is only an older version of CPN Tools available to download, but these versions are not maintained any longer.
+CPN Tools is available for Windows, Linux and Mac OS X. If you use Linux/Mac OS X, we recommend you to download the latest stable Windows version of CPN Tools and run it using a virtual machine, since to these operating systems there is only an older version of CPN Tools available to download these pand versions are not maintained any longer.

 To download CPN Tools, you can click <a href='http://cpntools.org/download' target='_blank'>here</a>.